eisascience/eisascience.github.io/README.md

 ## Research Statement
 I am a computational biologist focused on multi-disciplinary translational biomedical research with expertise in machine learning, immunology, and male reproductive biology.
 My day-to-day tasks are mostly researched focused, managing several ongoing projects and the team members involved in them.
-I oversee writing code, running statistical tests, and translating the biology to meaninful and actionable targets, with the support of the involved PIs.
-I consult and provide technical training and assitants to various labs and projects.
+I oversee writing code, running statistical tests, and translating the biology to meaningful and actionable targets, with the support of the involved PIs.
+I consult and provide technical training and assistants to various labs and projects.
 I also mentor and guide prospective or current graduate students both on their work and career development.
 I am fascinated by how the immune system, throughout life, functions and influences the development, health, and death of an organism.
 Specifically, leveraging modern technology, computational power, and statistics to bring about new insight and information, as well as testing research hypotheses that were not previously possible.
 Currently, I am focused on two domains of biomedical research split between the labs of Don F. Conrad Ph.D., and Benjamin Bimber Ph.D., and mainly work with single-cell transcriptomic and spatial-omics data.
 In the Conrad Lab, broadly, we investigate the genetics of infertility and in the Bimber lab, we are focused on the immune system, often, T cells, in the context of several infectious diseases.

 ### Domains of research expertise/interest
 - Reproductive Biology: Human, Rhesus, and Murine models.
 Specialized focus in testis biology and genetics of infertility.